 The LCD is mounted on the left-hand side of the handlebar with e-assist controls easy to operate using your thumb.
 The display features all the usual things you would expect on a display like battery range indicator, power mode and speed.
 There is also a thumb throttle by the right-hand grip.

 As far as battery range is concerned, the owner had said he could get over 75 miles out of a single charge if he didn’t use full power mode a lot and pedalled a bit.
 That’s a pretty decent range considering the power output of this bike.

 All, in all, the electric components on the Roadster should be incredibly reliable.
 The guy who owned the bike told me he had covered over 2000 miles without any problems whatsoever.

 Things have been kept nice and minimal on the Roadster, because there is so much power on tap, a traditional derailleur multi-gear system is not necessary.
-Important features like braking and suspension have been well catered for with powerful Promax Lucid hydraulic disc brakes front and rear and MRP upside down forks with 60mm of travel.
+Important features like braking and suspension have been well catered for with powerful Promax Lucid hydraulic disc brakes front and rear and MRP upside-down forks with 60mm of travel.

 There is a 40t chainring up front and 16t rear sprocket, meaning that if you’re still pedalling at 20 mph your cadence would be 100 rpm.
-Thankfully the direct drive hub motor works independently, and the pedals are really just an afterthought to keep the classification of the bike within the law (in the US).
+Thankfully the direct drive hub motor works independently, and the pedals are just an afterthought to keep the classification of the bike within the law (in the US).

-The tough 26 x 50mm wide wheels use oversized stainless steel spokes and are shod in 26 x 2.35″ Schwalbe Fat Frank tyres with kevlar guard to reduce the chances of punctures.
+The tough 26 x 50mm wide wheels use oversized stainless steel spokes and are shod in 26 x 2.35″ Schwalbe Fat Frank tyres with a kevlar guard to reduce the chances of punctures.

-There’s also a few extras added into the mix, like a rear mudguard and a powerful front headlight.
+There are also a few extras added into the mix, like a rear mudguard and a powerful front headlight.
 The comfortable saddle also has a neatly integrated tail light.